-Lying on the south bank of the Missouri River, near the western edge of the state, Independence, Missouri was originally called home to the Kanza and Osage Indians, who called the area Big Spring.
+Lying on the south bank of the Missouri River, near the northwestern edge of Missouri, Independence was originally called home to the Kanza and Osage Indians, who called the area Big Spring.
 Few towns its size can claim such a rich history.
 The first explorers to the area were the Spanish, followed by the French.
 The region became American territory with the Louisiana Purchase in 1803.

 In the meantime, William Becknell had blazed the Santa Fe Trail in 1821, from Franklin, Missouri, some 100 miles to the east, passing right through the area that would later become Independence.
 As the town grew, it soon became the eastern terminus of the Santa Fe Trail.
 In 1831, a boat landing was established at Blue Mills on the Missouri River, six miles distant.
 The business increased and the government established a customhouse for the accommodation of the early merchants.

-In 1830, missionaries of Latter Day Saints (Mormon) began moving into the area, in hopes of converting the Indians living in western Missouri and eastern Kansas.
+In 1830, Mormon missionaries began moving into the area, in hopes of converting the Indians living in western Missouri and eastern Kansas.
 Church elders from Ohio chose the growing frontier town as their base.
-The following summer, in August, 1831, founder and prophet, Joseph Smith, Jr. visited Independence and declared it to be the location of Zion, God’s city on earth.
-When the news spread that Zion had been found the Mormons of Ohio, Illinois and New York began an exodus to Jackson County.
-Smith purchased forty acres of land for the temple just west of the courthouse in Independence.
+The following summer, in August 1831, founder and prophet, Joseph Smith, Jr. visited Independence and declared it to be the location of Zion, God’s city on earth.
+When the news spread that Zion had been found, the Mormons of Ohio, Illinois, and New York began an exodus to Jackson County.
+Smith purchased 40 acres of land for the temple just west of the courthouse in Independence.
 The country around Independence soon was settled with Mormons, who built numerous homes, churches, mills, established businesses, and began one of the first newspapers — the Evening and Morning Star, established by W. W. Phelps.

 The church members decided to stand their ground and seek redress through the courts.
 The Gentile settlers; however, were having none of it.
 In October, they mobilized again to drive the Mormons out.
 On October 31, 1833, they attacked the Whitmer settlement a few miles west of the Big Blue River, demolishing houses, whipping the men, and terrorizing the women and children.
 The attacks and depredations against church members continued throughout the next week resulting in the deaths of two Missourians and one defender.
 The county militia was finally called out to quell the mob and negotiate a truce.
 When the church members surrendered their arms to the militia, the troops joined the mob in a general assault against them.
 The terrified church members, numbering about 1,200, then fled Jackson County in disarray.
 Most went north, across the Missouri River, and sought refuge in Clay County.